Math Wheels for Note-taking?

 4. Students find the answer to each question, writing their work on the grid or on separate paper.
 Then they record the answer to each question on the grid, in the box with the corresponding number.

-5. When students finish with a card, they put it back on the chalk ledge and get a new card.
+5. When students finish with a card, they put it back on the ledge and get a new card.

 6. This continues until students have answered all questions.

-• Remind students to walk away from the whiteboard when they’re working on a card – sometimes they like to hang out and do their work at the board, and that blocks other students from finding the cards they need.
+• Remind students to walk away from the board when they’re working on a card – sometimes they like to hang out and do their work at the board, and that blocks other students from finding the cards they need.

 • Play the song ‘Footloose’ during the activity!

-Ways to Use Footloose Task Cards
+Ways To Use Footloose Math Task Cards

 • Footloose can be used as a math center – I’ve found it to be a great center activity!